john29917958/john29917958.github.io/source/_posts/Loves-Wishes-Dreams-The-Choice.md

-title: Love v.s.
-Dream
+title: Loves, Wishes, Dreams.
+The Choice
 date: 2017-02-23 23:22:02
 tags: [life, reflection]
 category: Reflection
 ---
 As one of the individual life in the great nature, as a person like everyone else, I have dreams, I dreamed.
-However, some dream and wishes conflict with what you love.
+I have interests, wishes and things I love as well.
+However, some of them conflict with the others.
 For you, how would you make your own decision?
 <!-- more -->

-I have two dreams.
-One is I want to get a web engineer position I love in modern company, another is I really can't wait to be self-relience so my parents can have easier life.
+I have a dream.
+I want to get a web engineer position I love in modern company.
+I have a wish.
+I really can't wait to be self-relience so my parents can have easier life.
 At first, I have strong againstment to research and development alternative service because it requires four years service in total which means I must stay at same company for four years.
 I will lost my control to my life for totally four years!
 However, things are unpredictable.
 [TSMC](http://www.tsmc.com) rushed into my life.

 # Lifeline